Parasailing Lake Tahoe is for You

 Best of all, even though it’s a water activity by nature, you don’t have to get wet if you don’t want to.
 Out of all the ways to see Tahoe from above, parasailing is a blast and usually easier with less time commitment, costs, and prep.
-Just find a marina near you and give it a shot - keep reading for parasail options around Tahoe South.
+Just find a marina near you and give it a shot - keep reading for parasailing Lake Tahoe options.

 The team at Action Water Sports operates out of the Lakeside Marina, Timber Cove Marina, and the Round Hill Pines Marina.
 With them you can take in all the wonder of Lake Tahoe from 500ft or 1000ft above the lake.
 This is who you want to go with if you want to get as high as is allowed.
 Dry take-off and landing available from the back of their specially built boats.